-The above block diagram shows the test setup used for measuring the input impedance for the LMX2485.
+Figure 20 shows the test setup used for measuring the input impedance for the LMX2487.
 The DC blocking capacitor used between the input SMA connector and the pin being measured must be changed to a zero Ohm resistor.
 This procedure applies to the FinRF, FinIF, and OSCin pins.
-The basic test procedure is to calibrate the network analyzer, ensure that the part is powered up, and then measure the input impedance.
+The basic test procedure is to calibrate the network analyzer, ensure the part is powered up, and then measure the input impedance.
 The network analyzer can be calibrated by using either calibration standards or by soldering resistors directly to the evaluation board.
-An open can be implemented by putting no resistor, a short can be implemented by soldering a zero ohm resistor as close as possible to the pin being measured, and a short can be implemented by soldering two 100 ohm resistors in parallel as close as possible to the pin being measured.
+An open can be implemented with no resistor.
+A short can be implemented by soldering a zero ohm resistor as close as possible to the pin being measured, and can also be implemented by soldering two 100 ohm resistors in parallel as close as possible to the pin being measured.
 Calibration is done with the PLL removed from the PCB.
 This requires the use of a clamp down fixture that may not always be generally available.
 If no clamp down fixture is available, then this procedure can be done by calibrating up to the point where the DC blocking capacitor usually is, and then implementing port extensions with the network analyzer.
-Zero ohm resistor is added back for the actual measurement.
-Once the setup is calibrated, it is necessary to ensure that the PLL is powered up.
-This can be done by toggling the power down bits (RF\PD and IF\PD) and observing that the current consumption indeed increases when the bit is disabled.
+A zero ohm resistor is added back in for the actual measurement.
+Once the setup is calibrated, it is necessary to ensure the PLL is powered up.
+This can be done by toggling the power down bits (RF\PD and IF\PD) and observing the current consumption increases when the bit is disabled.
 Sometimes it may be necessary to apply a signal to the OSCin pin in order to program the part.
-If this is necessary, disconnect the signal once it is established that the part is powered up.
+If this is necessary, disconnect the signal once it is established the part is powered up.
 It is useful to know the input impedance of the PLL for the purposes of debugging RF problems and designing matching networks.
-Another use of knowing this parameter is make the trace width on the PCB such that the input impedance of this trace matches the real part of the input impedance of the PLL frequency of operation.
+Another use for knowing this parameter is make the trace width on the PCB such that the input impedance of this trace matches the real part of the input impedance of the PLL frequency of operation.
 In general, it is good practice to keep trace lengths short and make designs that are relatively resistant to variations in the input impedance of the PLL.